Translate

 That was fun, too.

 Parguera was the perfect place to stop for a number of reasons, including the numerous offshore reefs which offered protection from, among other things, hurricanes.
-(Ruff Life remained outside the more protected, but less breezy, canal)

 Although I didn't speak Spanish, there was always someone around who could translate.
 One intrepid reporter, who I'm sure really wanted a day on the water, came out to Ruff Life with her crew.

-Everyone loved Czar.
-People would ask to take pictures with him while we walked through the Plaza.
-One photographer was making money.
-One evening, walking back to the boat through the throng of people in the Plaza, Czar would, by his immense size, Part the Sea, so to speak.
-That was when one man came running up, excitedly pointing to his table of photographs, wanting me to follow.
+Walking back to the dinghy dock through throngs of people in the Plaza, Czar would, by his immense size, Part the Sea, so to speak.
+On one such evening a man came running up, excitedly pointing to his table of photographs, wanting me to follow.

-There, framed front and center, was a picture of Czar and me walking through Parguera's Plaza on our way to opening the kite shop.
+There, framed front and center, was this picture of Czar and me walking through Parguera's Plaza on our way to opening the kite shop.
 I may not be distinguishable from that distance, but Czar certainly is.
 It was in the morning, so the Plaza was empty of people and freshly swept from the night before.

 Everybody loved Czar.
 While I was away at shows, Czar would be looked after by friends, whose handyman-neighbor Czar would keep company.
 Billy enjoyed sketching and created this drawing after building a retaining wall one summer.
+Czar enjoyed a fan no matter where he was, even with his Lion haircut.

-Just before I left the island I was finally invited to be on a half-hour midday show, Myrna y Chispi y la Gente de Hoy (Person of the Day).
+Just before I left the island I was finally invited to be on a midday television show, Myrna y Chispi y la Gente de Hoy (Person of the Day).
 This mother/daughter team would interview artesans and showcase their work, and many of my friends had already been on.

 So you can imagine how excited I was to receive an invitation.
 The thirty minute show was conducted primarily in Spanish, but my dismal language skills made for some fun moments with Myrn, who passed in 2021.